manikanta1019/testproject/README.md

 # testproject
 This is a test project
-This is an edit ot the code
+This is an edit ot the code -- changing this line

 This line to test git pull